 Tips for Finding a Financial Advisor

 - Before working with a financial advisor, it’s a good idea to consider your goals and where you generally stand in regards to meeting them.
-Knowing what you already have can make it easier for an advisor to help you.
-SmartAsset’s financial advisor matching tool can help you find a financial advisor in your area.
-If you’re ready to be matched, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - We covered two common certifications in this article, but there are a number of others.
 For example, a CPA may be more helpful for tax planning and a chartered life underwriter (CLU) is probably your best choice for life insurance help.
 As you look around, be sure to check out this list of the top financial advisor certifications.